user-cube/devops-cheatsheet/docs/crontabs/index.md

 crontab -e
 ```

-This opens the crontab file in the default text editor (often vi or nano).
+This command opens the crontab file in the default text editor (often vi or nano).

 ## Crontab Syntax: